JuliaEarth/GeoStats.jl/docs/src/data.md

 ### Arrays

 Consider arrays (e.g. images) with data for various geospatial variables.
-We can georeference these arrays using a named tuple, and GeoStats.jl will understand that the shape of the arrays should be preserved in a Cartesian grid:
+We can georeference these arrays using a named tuple, and the framework will understand that the shape of the arrays should be preserved in a [`CartesianGrid`](@ref):

 ```@example data
 T, P = rand(5,5), rand(5,5)